Use this list of teenage expenses to help you and your teen figure out who is paying for what, and to help them make a budget.

 Why a List of Teenage Expenses?

-We all know that budgeting and learning how to budget is an important money life skill for your child to have.
+We all know that budgeting and learning how to budget as a teenager (and then as an adult) is an important money life skill for your child to have.

 - What’s expected of them (money responsibilities to pay for)